Welcome, all those who found their way here from Dr Terry Wahls’ Facebook mention of my post on the metabolic hypothesis of MS from three years ago.

 - zero high-fructose corn syrup

-- zero nightshades (tomatoes, potatoes, peppers etc)—this is a personal sensitivity like fermented dairy and may or may not apply to you
+- zero tomatoes—this is a personal sensitivity like fermented dairy and may or may not apply to you; at first I thought it was all nightshades but, nope, mainly tomato

 - two cups of caffeinated tea (no milk, no sugar) a day